 If Authors who are not native speakers need to have their texts translated and/or edited, the journal can provide a list of professional editors and translators.
 Any expenses incurred in by Authors in connection to the editing and translation of their work will be borne by the Authors themselves.

 Each text submitted should be a doc. or .rtf document, written in American English, doubled-space in 12-point Times New Roman; fully justified.

 This section publishes exclusively research articles.

-The Foucs section may be organized either as a monographic project, with a series of contributions revolving around a unifying topic or theme, or it may otherwise be miscellaneous in nature.
+The Foucs section may be organized either as a special issues - a monographic project with a series of contributions revolving around a unifying topic or theme - or it may otherwise be miscellaneous in nature.

-Every article submitted to the Focus section will have to to be an unpublished original work of research.
-The articles submitted will be reviewed by two external referees as well as evaluated by the journal's Editors.
+Every article submitted to the Focus section will have to to be an unpublished, original work of scholarly research.
+The articles submitted will undergo a double blind peer-review process and will also be evaluated internally by the journal's Editors.
 Submissions can take place in any moment of the year.

 A cover letter should be also sent in the same email, with:

-1) full tit le of the article and full name of the Author(s) with current affiliation and full address/phone/fax/email details, plus short biographical note;
+1) full tit le of the article and full name of the Author(s), with current affiliation and full address/phone/fax/email details, plus a short biographical note;

 2) Author(s)’s statement confirming the agreement to the submission and that the article was not published before and is not currently being considered for publication by any other journal.